 As a consequence we obtain a nonparametric test, which is based on the quantiles of the standard normal distribution and therefore very easy to implement.
 The finite sample properties of the new test are investigated in Section \ref{sec4}, which also provides a comparison with the competing procedures with a focus on non-stationarities.
-We demonstrate the superiority of the new method and also illustrate the application of the method in two data examples.
-Finally, all technical details are deferred to an appendix.
+We demonstrate the superiority of the new method and also illustrate its application in two data examples.